Writing is Freedom, “Escribir es libertad”

 6:00 PM - 8:00 PM

-Presented by: UIC Latin American and Latino Studies Program, Latino Cultural Center, Social Justice Initiative, Department of Hispanic and Italian Studies
+Presented by the UIC Latin American and Latino Studies Program, Latino Cultural Center, Social Justice Initiative, Department of Hispanic and Italian Studies

 Conversation and workshop with Leonardo Padura, one of Cuba’s best-known contemporary writers.